fidelity/jurity/docsrc/about.rst

 ^^^^^^^^^^^
 Theil Index is the generalized entropy index with :math:`\alpha = 1`.
 See Generalized Entropy Index.

+Equalized Odds
+^^^^^^^^^^^^^^

+Equalized odds is a bias mitigation technique where subset of decisions of a binary classifier is flipped at uniform random in each of two groups to achieve equality of TPR and FPR across the two groups as proposed in [2]_.
+This subset rate in each group is learned via constrained optimization.

+References:
+            ..
+[2] Moritz Hardt, Eric Price, and Nathan Srebro.
+2016.
+Equality of opportunity in supervised learning.
+In Proceedings of the 30th International Conference on Neural Information Processing Systems (NIPS'16).

 About Recommenders Metrics
 ==========================